CharlesZuo01/AWS-Networking-Test/README.md

 ![0](https://github.com/user-attachments/assets/3740fb4f-9fc2-4227-8a07-8d16e7077077)

-In the CLI, run the AWS configure command and enter your access key and secret access key accordingly, along with the other inputs.
+In the CLI, run the `AWS configure` command and enter your access key and secret access key accordingly, along with the other inputs.
 In this example, we enter our keys and set our default region to us-east-1

 ![Untitled](https://github.com/user-attachments/assets/911d3f76-3c90-4acb-ae61-e2975b72ec6d)

-# AWS-Configuration
+# Terraform-Configuration

 This section explains the terraform configuration.
 References to Terraform resources can be found [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/vpc).
 For terraform state, we are using a local tfstate file.
 More information about this later in the USAGE section